IlidioDeos/IlidioDeos/README.md

 ## How you doing (Joey Voice)

+How nice to see you here.

-I don't really know how u got here, but I will try to show a little bit about myself for you.
+Since you're here, let me show you a little bit about me.

-## Public information
+## Some info

 My name is Ilidio Deos.
 I currently live in Rio de Janeiro, Brazil and I'm a software development student.